Code-Institute-Submissions/monkeesproject/README.md

 ##Credit

 ###Media
-All the images and video used im my project was provided by the Code Institute.
+All the images and video used im my project were provided https://codeinstitute.net/

+###Content
+All information about the band was sourced from https://en.wikipedia.org